Dadaauth/pylearn-frontend/README.md

 ## TODO

-* Implement Mark as done functionality for projects based on a particular user
 * Add a loading spinner whenever esssntial data is being retrieved from the backend.
 For example, when checking if the user is logged in.

 ## Subscription Model